 How Much We Will Accept

-We will accept three pieces if two of the pieces are “short-short” stories according to the guidelines above.
-If three manuscripts are submitted, they may total no more than 14,000 words together.
+We will accept two pieces if they are “short-short” stories according to the guidelines above.
+Together they must total no more than 4,000 words.

 - We will accept manuscripts in .docx, .doc, .rtf and .txt.
 Please, no PDFs.

 - Name your file with your last name, the title of your work, and the word “short” or “novel,” as follows:

 - If the title of your work is more than a couple words long, feel free to abbreviate.

 - All submissions must be in proper manuscript format.
 Please note, since manuscript format is an important part of the process of submitting fiction to markets, your manuscript format will be considered when your story is read for the workshop.
 You can find excellent examples of proper manuscript format online at SFWA’s Information Center and here.

 - 1-inch margins on all sides